No Prefix Set

 return

-# mark the current node where a word ends here
+#mark the current node where the current word ends here

 current[_end] = _end